Diplomatic missions

 There are two private clinics in the capital.

-A number of infectious diseases are widespread - cholera, hepatitis and others.
+A number of infectious diseases are widespread — cholera, hepatitis, etc.

 Travel papers and visas

-You enter the country with a valid international passport.
+A valid international passport is required to enter the country.
 The passport must be valid for at least 6 months from the date of entry into the CAR.

-Bulgarian citizens traveling to the CAR (holders of ordinary, official and diplomatic passports) need a visa for a stay of up to 90 days, which they can obtain at the CAR Embassy in Brussels.
+Bulgarian citizens travelling to the CAR (holders of regular, office and diplomatic passports) need a visa for a stay of up to 90 days, which can be obtained at the CAR Embassy in Brussels.

-The CAR authorities require a document for vaccination against yellow fever from people arriving from all countries.
-Cholera vaccination is also recommended.
+The CAR authorities require proof of yellow fever vaccination from persons arriving from all countries.
+Vaccination against cholera is also recommended.

-When leaving the CAR with an international flight from the airport in the capital Bangui, an exit fee is paid (usually included in the price of the airline ticket).
+When leaving the CAR on an international flight from the capital Bangui airport, an exit fee is payable (usually included).

 Competitive service